edegreef/PUMA-reference-genome/README.md

 # Genome annotation [in progress]
 This annotation pipeline uses **[MAKER](https://www.yandell-lab.org/software/maker.html)**, running multiple rounds and using programs such as repeatmasker, exonerate, snap, and augustus.
-All steps are listed below (approximate run time in parentheses) with matching numbers to the script file names in the **annotation** folder. [:file_folder:](https://github.com/edegreef/PUMA-reference-genome/tree/master/annotation) Starting input file is the genome fasta.
+All steps are listed below (approximate run time in parentheses) with matching numbers to the script file names in the **annotation** folder. [:file_folder:](https://github.com/edegreef/PUMA-reference-genome/tree/master/annotation). _Note:_ Normally people use RNA data for annotation, however, since I do not have this I am only using protein evidence.
+These following instructions are using protein evidence only (and for bird data).

 1. Prepare input files for running the first round of MAKER, including optionally splitting genome file into multiple chunks (to save time), downloading model data from [ensembl](http://ensembl.org/), and obtaining maker control files
-2. First round of MAKER (_run time ~2 days - with 5 genome chunks running simultaneously (total 1.14GB)_)
+2. First round of MAKER
-     1. Corresponding maker_opts.ctl file with adjusted parameters (running RepeatMasker with aves option, Exonerate to build model based on protein evidence, and other parameter changes such as min contig length, #cpus)
+     1. Prepare maker_opts.ctl file with adjusted parameters to run **RepeatMasker** with aves option, and **Exonerate** to build model based on protein evidence, and a few other parameters (protein=_protein fasta files_, model_org=aves, protein2genome=1, cpus=20, min_contig=5000)
      2. Job script file largely based off from [TAMU's GCATemplates](https://github.tamu.edu/), creating a temporary directory for the large number of files MAKER will create.
-I ran 5 of these scripts, adjusted for each genome chunk (that I created in Step1)
+I ran 5 of these scripts, adjusted for each genome chunk that I created in Step 1. (_run time ~2 days - with 5 genome chunks running simultaneously (total 1.14GB)_)
+3. Create HMM model using .gff files from maker's outputs (_run time ~10 min_)
+4. Second round of MAKER
+     1. Prepare maker_opts.ctl file with updated parameters to **train SNAP** (maker_gff=_merged gff file from round1 output_, protein_pass=1, rm_pass=1, snaphmm=_hmm file created in step 3_, protein=#remove, model_org=#remove, repeat_protein=#remove, protein2genome=0, pred_stats=1)
+     2. Using same job script file in Step 2b
+5. Create 2nd HMM model using .gff files from 2nd round of maker, used to re-train SNAP.
+6. Third round of MAKER
+     1. Prepare maker_opts.ctl file with updated parameters to re-train **SNAP** and include **Augustus** chicken model []